 "I will not lie, cheat, steal or tolerate those who do."
-With the Cadets largely working remotely during the 2020 academic semester, the United States Military Academy (USMA) received significant attention in the press as of recent based upon the revelation that more than seventy cadets were accused of Honor Code violations originating from a remote exam administered this past May 2020.
+WWith the Cadets have worked remotely during the 2020 academic semester, the United States Military Academy (USMA) received significant attention in the press recently based upon the revelation that more than seventy cadets were accused of Honor Code violations originating from a remote exam administered this past May 2020.
 The story has been covered by the New York Times, the Associated Press, National Public Radio, USAToday, and other news outlets.
 The cheating scandal became public following the Academy's largest publicity and recruiting event of the year, the annual Army-Navy football game held this past December 12, 2020.

 What is different about this current scandal is how the Cadet's remote settings permitted such a wide scope of culpability resulting in a backlash echoing from alumni who are deriding a "weakening of morals" at the United States Military Academy.
 This echo appears to have only grown louder following the revelation of the Academy's response of leniency to those Cadets who have "willfully admitted" their participation in the scandal.